knpuniversity/oauth/knpu/client-credentials.rst

   *show Brent on a computer, and some big robot collecting chicken eggs*

-Noticing that COOP has an API, he wonders if he could write a little script that would collect his eggs automatically.
+Noticing that COOP has an API, Brent wonders if he could write a little script that would collect his eggs automatically.
 Yea, if he had a script that made an API request on his behalf, he could run it on a CRON job daily and sleep in!